ArchiLabs Logo

 Traditional Solutions: Dynamo, pyRevit, and Their Limits

 Dynamo (visual programming): With Dynamo, you create automation scripts by connecting nodes in a graph (instead of writing text code).
-Dynamo can tap into the full Revit API, so in theory it can automate just about anything in Revit.
+Dynamo can tap into the full Revit API, so in theory it can automate just about anything in Studio Mode.
 Many BIM specialists use Dynamo to generate sheets, drive parametric layouts, or batch-edit families.
-Success stories abound – for example, Dynamo scripts have been shown to cut 90% of the effort on tasks like renumbering rooms or tagging hundreds of elements at once, compared to doing them manually[^1].
+Success stories abound – for example, Python-based Recipes have been shown to cut 90% of the effort on tasks like renumbering rooms or tagging hundreds of elements at once, compared to doing them manually[^1].
 However, Dynamo’s learning curve is steep.
 For the average architect or engineer, opening Dynamo feels like entering a new world of nodes, wires, and syntax quirks.
 It’s practically “learning a foreign language where the nodes are words.”
 If you’re not already a BIM technologist, building a complex graph can be overwhelming.
 And even if you are, it takes time to develop, test, and maintain those graphs for each project’s needs.

-Out-of-the-box add-ins: There are also many Revit plugins on the market (some free, some paid) designed to automate specific tasks.
+Out-of-the-box add-ins: There are also many Studio Mode platforms on the market (some free, some paid) designed to automate specific tasks.
 For example, tools like Ideate Apps or the DiRoots suite have plugins for sheet creation, Excel data export, batch tagging, etc. These can be great time-savers if they match your needs.
 But each plugin has its own UI and limitations.
 The moment you need something a bit custom – say, a sheet naming scheme that’s unique to your company, or a tagging pattern that’s not covered – you’re out of luck unless you develop a new tool yourself.

 Sheet & view creation: Need to set up dozens of sheets at once?
 ArchiLabs can automatically generate sheets (with correct naming conventions and title blocks) and lay out views on them in bulk.
 For instance, you can ask it: “Create a new sheet for each level of my data center and place all floor plan views on the corresponding sheets.”
 In seconds, you’ll get a full sheet set that would have taken you hours to assemble by hand.